MatteoGranata/ANGEL/README.md

 Rename the .env.example file to .env and insert inside it the links to your mongodb database, a port (if you start it locally) and the JWT_SECRET

+Make sure to change the HTTP of the requests to your host in the client

 Start the server

 ```bash